Dan Rolyat: Early life and career

 The Dairymaids had been produced by the impresario Robert Courtneidge, who engaged Rolyat to create the double role of John Smith and Simplicitas in the long-running musical The Arcadians in 1909.
 Also for Courtneidge, Rolyat played Suki in The Mousmé (1911).
-In 1912, while touring in The Arcadians, he fell from his horse in Act II and suffered such severe injuries to his back that there was some doubt whether he would ever be able to appear on stage again.
+In 1912, while touring in The Arcadians, he fell from his horse in Act II at the Tyne Theatre and Opera House and suffered such severe injuries to his back that there was doubt whether he would ever be able to appear on stage again.
 He recovered after several months and toured as Prince Bogumil in Princess Caprice in 1913.